 While winter brings with it the joy of festivals and holidays, it can also act as a trigger for asthma.
-During the winter, cold weather can contribute to asthma attacks so much that it might actually cause the disease in people who spend a lot of time outdoors in such weather or live in cold, dry climates.
+Cold weather can contribute to asthma attacks during winter so much that it might actually cause the disease in people who spend a lot of time outdoors in such weather or live in cold, dry climates.

 Here are a few tips on how to avoid asthma attacks during winter.